cblackcom/example-typescript-monorepo/README.md

 ### Step 7

 At this point we're looking pretty good, except for the default `frontend` tsconfig provided by the Vite scaffold putting a red squiggly under our Enums.
 Since we use Enums quite a lot, we will turn that rule off.
+(Wether this is a "good" idea or not is up to you...
+I don't completely hate these things.)

 * Drop `erasableSyntaxOnly` from `frontend` tsconfig